Choate-Robotics/Programming-SOPs/docs/code/creating_subsystem.rst

 * the current of the motors

 So that the information in the tables stays accurate and up-to-date, we use two methods:
-1. update_table: updates tables (stores and tranfers all the recent information into Driver Station)
+1. update_table: updates tables (transfers and stores all the recent information into Driver Station)
 2. periodic: This method contains an if statement whose contents will *always execute*, because config.NT_ELEVATOR is True.
 It is run periodically in robot.py, which allows for update_table to be run periodically.
 We use this convention in order to maintain consistency, so that it becomes easier to designate the necessary